LordEvilFish/RoboArm-Controller/README.md

 if your code editor/uploader does not support this file type, you can copy paste the code and edit it to work such as I did in Visual Studio code

 More scripts coming soon for different controllers:

-RoboArm Computer controlled - The computer is meant to directly communicate with the RoboArm through serial communication using keyboard input
+RoboArm Computer controlled - The computer is meant to directly communicate with the RoboArm through serial communication using keyboard input (ready to use)

 RoboArm 8 buttons - This script is for the 8 button controller made to communicate directly with the RoboArm, does not require computer to be connected to arduino (coming soon)